cb0806151/cbh-mancala/README.md

 - decide on file naming convention
 - decide on using semicolons or not
 - start work on draft of branching modal system
+- build out drafts of the rest of the pages for the modal

 Backlog
 - check out next.js tips and tricks